oxen-io/libsession-util/docs/config-merge-logic.md

   - missing required fields
   - keys before `"#"` in the config message
   - improperly sorted lagged config diffs
+  - missing or invalid signature (in contexts where signatures are required)
   - etc.

 ## Non-conflicting updates